 Acceptable Forms of Photo Identification

 All visitors 16 years of age or older must present a valid form of photo identification.
 Failure to provide valid site access credentials or valid photo identification will result in denial of access.

 For U.S. Citizens

 U.S. citizens can become pre-authorized by contacting a designated Laboratory host to obtain a visitor gate pass.
-Visitors are encourage to register through Argonne’s Visitor Registration system.
+Visitors are encouraged to register through Argonne’s Visitor Registration System.
 A link to the system will be sent to the visitor by the designated Laboratory host.

 The following is a list of acceptable forms of photo identification, which must be valid.